salesforcecli/plugin-packaging/messages/package_version_promote.md

 Create a new package version with a different --versionumber, then promote the package version. sfdx force:package:version:create -p <name> -n <versionnum> -k <key>
 sfdx force:package:version:promote -p 05ixxx

+# hasMetadataRemovedWarning

+The package version you've created doesn't contain metadata components that were in the package version's ancestor.